 The visa exemption is usually 30 days when you fly in the country and 15 days when you cross the border by land.
 You can get more details and check based on your country of origin here : http://www.consular.go.th/main/contents/filemanager/VISA/Visa%20on%20Arrival/VOA.pdf

 To get a tourist visa you can now apply online for an e-visa.
-For other types of visa, you need to apply at a Thai Embassy outside of Thailand.
+For other types of visas, you need to apply at a Thai Embassy outside of Thailand.

-Check the requirements in details before you apply and if you can, use an agency to help with the whole process.
+Check the requirements in detail before you apply and if you can, use an agency to help with the whole process.

 What Thai visa will you get ?

-Of course, all of the above is no legal advice, please visit official sources or visa agencies for more acurate and up to date information.
+Of course, all of the above is not legal advice, please visit official sources or visa agencies for more accurate and up to date information.

-But still, I hope that give you an idea of what your options are and what a local expat feel about them.
+But still, I hope that gives you an idea of what your options are and what an expat feels about them.